-Compañía Sud Americana de Vapores S.A. (hereinafter "CSAV" or "the Company"), Taxpayer ID No. 90.160.000-7, is a publicly-held corporation registered under number 76 in the Securities Registry of the Chilean Financial Market Commission (CMF), formerly the Superintendency of Securities and Insurance, and supervised by that entity.
+Compañía Sud Americana de Vapores S.A. (hereinafter "CSAV" or "the Company"), Taxpayer ID No. 90.160.000-7, is a publicly-held shareholders' corporation registered under number 76 with the Securities Registry of the Chilean Financial Market Commission (CMF), formerly the Superintendency of Securities and Insurance, and supervised by that entity.
 The Company's registered address is Av.
 Apoquindo 2827, piso 14, Las Condes, Santiago, Chile and its stock is listed on Santiago Exchange (since 1893) and the Chilean Electronic Exchange.

-Founded in Valparaíso in 1872, the Company's main business is cargo shipping, primarily containerized cargo, which is operated entirely by Hapag-Lloyd AG and its subsidiaries (hereinafter "HLAG"), headquartered in Hamburg, Germany.
-CSAV, through its German subsidiary CSAV Germany Container Holding GmbH, is one of HLAG's largest shareholders, with a 30.00% stake as of December 31, 2023.
+The Company was incorporated in Valparaíso in 1872 and is engaged in cargo shipping, primarily containerized cargo, which is operated entirely by Hapag-Lloyd AG and its subsidiaries (hereinafter "HLAG"), headquartered in Hamburg, Germany.
+CSAV, through its German subsidiary CSAV Germany Container Holding GmbH, is one of HLAG's largest shareholders, having ownership interest of 30.00% as of December 31, 2023.
 In addition, the Company has signed an agreement to jointly control HLAG with two other shareholders, which together hold approximately 73.63% of the German company.

 Hapag-Lloyd AG is one of the five largest container shipping companies in the world, covering all major global routes, with consolidated annual sales of over US\$19.4 billion in 2023.
-For CSAV, its investment in HLAG is a joint venture that is presented in the Consolidated Financial Statements using the equity method.
+For CSAV, its investment in HLAG is a joint venture that is presented in the Consolidated Financial Statements using the equity method of accounting.